 - Concentration of at least 15 million sperm cells per millilitre (15 mil/mL).
 Samples with less than 15 mil/mL are classified as oligozoospermic, whereas samples with no sperm cells are classified as azoospermic.
-Samples with a concentration below 15 mil/mL are considered cryptozoospermic.
+Samples with a concentration below 100,000 sperm cells per millilitre are considered cryptozoospermic.

 - Motility and vitality.
 Even though sperm cells acquire their characteristic forward and rapid movement during capacitation, the way they move within a fresh sample is a quality indicator.
 Proper movement consists in progressive and linear displacement, while those sperm cells with circular or even missing movement are considered less capable of fertilising.
 Such samples are classified as asthenozoospermic.
 Following these WHO’s reference guidelines, sperm samples are considered normal if linear progressive movement is found in at least 32% of the cells.

 - Correct morphology in at least 4% of the sperm cells.
 This feature refers to (4): (i) sperm cells with one head and one tail; (ii) sperm cells with a round/oval-shaped head; (iii) lack of cytoplasmic droplet.
 Samples with less than 4% of morphologically normal sperm cells are classified as teratozoospermic.